-Amanda Tattersall has had quite the career in social change.
+Amanda Tattersall has had quite the career in making positive social change.
 She co-founded GetUp!, Australia’s most successful digital advocacy organization, that has over one million members.
 She founded and ran the Sydney Alliance for nine years, which brought Saul Alinsky-style community organizing to Australia.
 She has written the globally focused go-to book on coalition strategy, Power in Coalition.

 This episode is definitely worth a listen, especially as a young, ambitious changemaker fired up about fixing one of the many issues our world is currently facing.